lytedev/slippi-nix/readme.md

 binaries are without the configuration file -- perhaps via command line arguments or environment variables.

-If this were true, you could simply `nix run
+If this were true, you could simply `nix run github:lytedev/slippi-nix#netplay` and start playing right away, which is ideal!